 - The official unofficial crowd chant of the United States of America in any sporting event whatsoever is "U-S-A!
 U-S-A!" which got its start during the 1980 Olympics (and the Miracle on Ice in particular) and has since spread so that it can possibly come up during any international competition, but still is most often heard during the Olympics.

 - The original USA Dream Team made up of professional basketballers were showered with this during their dominance at 1992 Barcelona games.

 - A typical crowd chant in Professional Wrestling with an All-American Face.

 - Showed up...everywhere really, at the news of Osama bin Laden's death.

-- And again, when Team Liquid (United States) beat LGD (China) at The International, the world championships of Dota 2.
+- It happened yet again when Team Liquid (The United States) beat LGD (China) at The International, the world championships of Dota 2.